 2 cups Special K

 Put sugar and syrup in a large microwavable bowl.
 Microwave on high until mixture comes to a boil.
+Add peanut butter and stir.
+Stir in vanilla.
+Stir in the cereal.
+Drop by spoonsfuls on waxed paper.

 Notes: These don't keep real well - both because they are yummy and because the cereal gets soggy.
 And I don't like the taste of Special K so I use Rice Krispies in this recipe.